quality-liquid/cupid_code/Documentation/Design/HighLevel/tyson-temporary.md

 ![Terminal output for `npm install`](./images/prev-team-npm-vulnerabilities.png)

 * There are many packages used for this project in its current state, each new package brings with it the bugs and vulnerabilites of said package.
 Having many packages creates a lot to keep track of which makes it more difficult to check used packages for vulnerabilties or to keep all packages up to date and still working with the application.
-    * 180 packages used for the client.
+    * 180 packages currently are used for the client.
-    * 75 packages are installed for the Poetry environment.
+    * 75 python packages currently are installed for the Poetry environment.

+* There is a similar risk with using APIs and Frameworks as with using other's packages.
+    * There must be continual maintenance work to stay up to date on the APIs, ensuring any changes in how one interfaces are implemented to keep the application functioning, research must be done to ensure the APIs used are reputable.
+In addition, by relying on API's should there service go down for any reason, our applications related service will also be down.
-* This is a similar risk with the APIs and Frameworks we use as it is with using other's packages.
-There must be continual maintenance work to stay up to date on the API, research must be done to ensure the API is reputable, and the code base must be kept up to date on a likely changing Framework interface to keep the application running and secure as time goes on.
+    * For working with different Frameworks the code base must be kept up to date on a likely changing Framework interface to keep the application running and secure as time goes on.
+There is also a risk that the Framework could lose popularity over time, and thereby the developers stop working on it, leaving vulnerabilities unpatched and bugs unfixed.

 # TODO put this section below under Security